shashankkannan/Automating-AWS-Infrastructure-with-CloudFormation-Amplify-and-Lambda-Guide/README.md

 **2. serverless-api.yaml**

-    This repository provides a CloudFormation template (`serverless-api.yaml`) for deploying a serverless API using AWS Lambda and API Gateway.
+    This CloudFormation template (`serverless-api.yaml`) for deploying a serverless API using AWS Lambda and API Gateway.

   ## Overview